 Starting it all over with a new team is like starting a new book.
 You don’t normally kick it off with a new one before you finish the last chapter of the former one, because you risk to get a riff-raff of names and faces.
 Our experience tells us that the best switch time happens right after the first release - to avoid all the unsatisfactory moments in the next version.

 Though issues with a project transferring still could occur even if you make a switch after the first release - there still are some nasty points to consider.
 Here is a 4-step guide that lets you change your development team in the mid-project development - and get away with it .

 Do not miss out on our article “5 Signs That You Need a New Mobile Development Team”

 1. Close all the deals you had with the previous agency.

 Before you hop into working with a new team, it’s important you close all the gestalts on the other side.
-But we not only mean the financial part and records - you also need to provide everything for your new development team, starting with all the accesses to Jira or Trello, and up to source code & repository keys.
+But we not only mean the financial part and records - you also need to provide everything for your new mobile application development team, starting with all the accesses to Jira or Trello, and up to source code & repository keys.

 2. Find the war-tested pros who work with the same stack of tech.